oasis-tcs/tosca-specs/tosca_2_0/TOSCA-v2.0.md

-The TOSCA specification includes *type derivation rules* that describe which keyname definitions are inherited from the parent type and which definitions are *intrinsic* to the type declaration and so are not inherited.
+The TOSCA specification includes *type derivation rules* that describe which keyname definitions are inherited from the parent type and which definitions are *intrinsic* to the type declaration and are not inherited.
 For example, all type definitions include a `version` keyword, the value of which is never inherited from a parent type.

 Except for keynames that are explicitly flagged as *intrinsic* to each type definition, derived types inherit all the definitions of their parent type.
 Specifically, derived types inherite all *entity definitions* from their parent.
 In addition, these entity definitions can be expanded or modified.
-How this happens is governed by derivation rules.

-### Augmentation

-- Definitions within a parent type can be expanded, which is the addition of properties, to better suit the requirements of the referencing type.

-- The augmentation rules pertaining to an entity describe how the inherited parent type during a type derivation can be added to.
+- Expansion of entity definitions is done through **entity augmentation**.
+Derived types use entity augmentation to *add* entity definitions to those already defined in the parent type.
+Augmentation rules pertaining to an entity describe how derived types can add to the entity definitions in the inherited parent type.

-### Refinement

-- Definitions within a parent type can be refined (adjusted) to better suit the needs of the referencing type.

-- The refinement rules pertaining to an entity describe how such entity definitions that are inherited from the parent type during a type derivation can be expanded or modified.
+- Modification of entity definitions is done through **entity refinement**.
+Derived types use entity refinement to further constrain or otherwise *specialize* entities already defined in the parent type.
+Refinement rules pertaining to an entity describe how such entity definitions that are inherited from the parent type during a type derivation can be expanded or modified.

 <!----
 {"id": "165", "author": "Jordan,PM,Paul,TNK6 R", "date": "2020-11-04T16:43:00Z", "comment": "Type\n  definition is part of Definition not\n  Refinement", "target": ""}-->

-## Goal of the Derivation and Refinement Rules

-The main reason for derivation and refinement rules is to create a framework useful for a consistent TOSCA type profile creation.
+The main reason for augmentation and refinement rules is to create a framework useful for a consistent TOSCA type profile creation.
 The intuitive idea is that a derived type follows to a large extent the structure and behavior of a parent type, otherwise it would be better to